+- a.
 League officials must decide and rule upon protests despite often having little direct, firsthand information regarding the underlying incident.
 This is inherent to mountain biking since most of the racing takes place on the race course out of the sight of race officials.
-Nevertheless, every effort is made to reach the fairest and most informed decisions possible for every submitted protest.

-- Student-athletes and their families and coaches are expected to understand the challenges inherent to resolving disputes, and the difficult decisions league officials must make. - Once a decision has been made on a ruling, the results are final.
+Nevertheless, every effort is made to reach the fairest and most informed decisions possible for every submitted protest. - b.
+Student-athletes and their families and coaches are expected to understand these limitations, the challenges inherent to resolving disputes, and the difficult decisions League officials must make.
+It is further expected of student-athletes, family members, and coaches to be willing to accept what they may consider unfair results.
+Unfair results are part of every sport, no matter the efforts to avoid them and accept them when they go the other way, which is viewed as a sign of good sportsmanship and a strong character trait.